Niolon/qcrbox_cmd_tester/docs/installation.md

 ## Installation Methods

+Choose the installation method that best fits your workflow.

-### Method 1: Using pip (Recommended for Users)
+### Option 1: Using pip

-The simplest way to install QCrBox Command Tester:
+Standard installation using pip:

 ```bash
 # Install from the repository